superstreamlabs/memphis.py/README.md

 ### Creating a Station

-_If a station already exists, the returned station will be returned, the new configuration will not apply_
+_If a station already exists nothing happens, the new configuration will not be applied_

 ```python
 station = memphis.station(